About Dr. Daniel Labow

 - Gastrointestinal Disease Focus Group at Mount Sinai Hospital (chair)

 - Commission on Cancer (New York State Chair)

 - Macfie, R. C., et al. (2022).
-Hyperthermic intraperitoneal chemotherapy does not increase risk of major complication or failure to rescue in cytoreductive surgery.
+Hyperthermic intraperitoneal chemotherapy does not increase the risk of major complications or failure to rescue in cytoreductive surgery.
 Journal of Surgical Oncology.

 - Marron, T. U., et al. (2022).
 Neoadjuvant clinical trials provide a window of opportunity for cancer drug discovery.
 Nature Medicine.